rust-lang/rust/src/doc/rustc-dev-guide/README.md

 ### Contributing to the guide

-The guide is useful today, but it has a lot of work still go.
+The guide is useful today, but it has a lot of work still to go.

 If you'd like to help improve the guide, we'd love to have you!
 You can find plenty of issues on the [issue